 - Sports and leisure facilities

-Each council is responsible for the regulation and maintenance of these services.
-They follow strict health and safety regulations in order to protect the general public from harm.
+Each Council must follow strict health and safety regulations in order to protect the general public from harm.

 - Slips, trips and falls due to poorly maintained areas

-- Injuries in council-run parks or schools due to faulty of poorly maintained equipment
+- Injuries in schools due to faulty of poorly maintained equipment

-- Car accident injuries resulting from potholes or badly maintained roads
+- Road accident injuries resulting from potholes or badly maintained roads

 - Injuries at work while in the employment of the local council